i6 Services: FAQ

 A. You may find instructions for changing your account password and other useful account management tips here.

-A. If you're on a Mac or Linux, be sure that you are including your NetID in your ssh command: ssh NETID@i6.cims.nyu.edu.
-We capitalize NETID in our documentation for emphasis, but you need to type it in all lowercase.
+A. If you're on a Mac or Linux, be sure that you are including your NetID in your ssh command: ssh NETID@i6.cims.nyu.edu, where NETID is your NetID in all lowercase letters.
 Secondly, make sure that you're connecting to i6.cims.nyu.edu and NOT access.cims.nyu.edu.
-If this still fails, attempt a password reset.
+If this ssh command still fails, then please attempt a password reset.

 Q. "When I try to access my site, it tells me 'Access forbidden!'."